Fragment-based screening is now well-established as a powerful approach to early drug ("lead") discovery.

 Images of each individual crystal droplet are recorded using Formulatrix imagers in the Research Complex at Harwell on the RAL site.

-Prior to your visit you will need to request acces to RCaH by contacting their user office.
+Prior to your visit you will need to request acces to RCaH through your local contact.

 The TeXRank program takes the crystal droplet images and places them in an inspection queue with droplets that are likely to contain crystals placed at the top of the queue to be viewed first.
 The target location for the dispensed compound solution is done by simply right-clicking on the droplet image at the desired location and the co-ordinates are stored.
 Using this method, targeting a 3-droplet plate takes a matter of minutes.